apache-spark-on-k8s/kubernetes-HDFS/charts/hdfs-datanode-k8s/README.md

 ### Usage

   1. Find the service IP of your `kube-dns` of your k8s cluster.
-     Default is 10.96.0.10.
+     Try the following command and find the IP value in the output.
      It will be supplied below as the `clusterDnsIP` parameter.
-Try this command and find the IP value in the output:

   ```
-  $ kubectl get svc --all-namespaces | grep dns
+  $ kubectl get svc --all-namespaces | grep kube-dns
   ```

   2. Optionally, find the domain name of your k8s cluster that become part of